 It is a pity not to mention Manti in famous Kazakh foods.
 This fantastic recipe appears widely in other Central Asian countries, South Caucasus, and the Balkans.
 You will immerse yourself in the softness of the thin dough and the rich taste of meat fillings.

 In Kazakhstan, the chef often uses minced lamb to make the filling, and a bit of black pepper and chopped pumpkin will enhance its flavor.
 Manti has many different shapes and sizes depending on the region.

 There is no exact information about the origin of this food.
 Many views said that it originated from the territories in the Mongol Empire.
 However, some other opinions said it was the result of the Uyghur in northwest China, and it is also said to be born in the Middle East.

 Kurt is one of Kazakhstan’s typical dishes.
 This exceptional cheese recipe is made from the milk of goats, cows, sheep, or camels.
-It appeared in Kazakhstan from the Middle Ages and became an essential snack in the daily meals of Kazakhstan people.
+It appeared in Kazakhstan in the Middle Ages and became an essential snack in the daily meals of Kazakhstan people.